Friday, July 11, 2025

 inherent connection to action led him to the concept of consciousness as a

-motor, a metaphorical framework emphasizing consciousness' active, dynamic
+motor, a metaphorical framework that emphasizes consciousness' active and dynamic

 The brain's perception of the environment triggers memory